S3-working-group/s3-practical-guide/docs/all.md

 Sociocracy 3.0 describes a variety of **structural patterns** to grow organizational structure.

 -   S3's structural patterns apply to different layers of abstraction
--   different structural patterns serve different <a href="glossary.html#entry-driver" class="glossary-tooltip" data-toggle="tooltip" title="Driver: A person’s or a group&#x27;s motive for responding to a specific situation.">drivers</a>
+-   different structural patterns serve different <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization’s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">drivers</a>
 -   structural patterns can be adapted and combined as needed
 -   more patterns are out there and will be discovered